katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 Mapping Outliers: PCAdapt

-finding the SNP ID of the outlier variants
+Find the SNP ID of the outlier variants.

 ```
 cd $DIR/analysis
 ```

-The first thing we will do is create list of SNPs in VCF, assign line numbers that can be used to find matching line numbers in outliers (SNP ID is lost in PCadapt & Bayescan, line numbers used as signifiers).
+The first thing we will do is create a list of SNPs in VCF, and then assign line numbers that can be used to find matching line numbers in outliers (SNP IDs are lost in PCadapt & Bayescan, line numbers are used as signifiers).

-We create this in the ``analysis`` folder because we will use it for more than just mapping the outlier SNPs for PCAdapt.
+We create this in the ``analysis`` directory because we will use it for more than just mapping the outlier SNPs for PCAdapt, we will also need it on day 2 for BayeScan and BayPass.

 ```
 grep -v "^#" $DIR/data/starling_3populations.recode.vcf | cut -f1-3 | awk '{print $0"\t"NR}' > starling_3populations_SNPs.txt
 ```

-Now let's jump back into the ``pcadapt`` directory to contiue working with our outliers.
-We grab column 2 of the outlier file using the ``AWK`` command, which contain the number of the outliers
+Now let us jump back into the  ``pcadapt`` directory to continue working with our outliers.
+We select column 2 of the outlier file using the ``AWK`` command, which contains the number of outliers.

 ```
 cd $DIR/analysis/pcadapt
 awk '{print $2}' starlings_pcadapt_outliers.txt > starlings_pcadapt_outliers_numbers.txt
 ```

-We now make a list of outlier SNPS ID's
+Make a list of outlier SNPS ID's.

 ```
 awk 'FNR==NR{a[$1];next} (($4) in a)' starlings_pcadapt_outliers_numbers.txt ../starling_3populations_SNPs.txt   | cut -f3 > pcadapt_outlierSNPIDs.txt